siddhpatil6/AndroidInterviewAdvance/README.md

 }
 ```

-Here, we have used the lazy keyword.
+Here, we have used the lazy keyword. <br>

-So, we need to understand that the object mentor will get initialized only when it is accessed for the first time, else it will not get initialized.
+So, we need to understand that the object mentor will get initialized only when it is accessed for the first time, else it will not get initialized. <br>

 It will lead to the fast creation of the Session object in the above example because the Mentor object will not get initialized unnecessarily during the object creation of Session.
 It will get initialized when it is accessed for the first time.